Scarabaeus1031/NEXAH/NAVIGATOR/README.md

 # 🧭 NEXAH Navigator

-The **NAVIGATOR** is the orientation and control layer of the NEXAH repository.
+The **NAVIGATOR** is the orientation layer of the NEXAH repository.

 It provides:

 - system overview
-- architectural clarity
+- entry points
-- development direction
+- navigation between components

-> Think of it as the **map and control room** of NEXAH
+> Think of it as the **map of the system**

 ---